Code-Institute-Submissions/nicer-tours/README.md

 - ### Testing User Stories from User Experience (UX) Section
 	- #### First Time Visitor Goals
-		1) As a first time visitor, I am either planning or am on my vacation in Nice, France and I want to visit a website that informs me aboutthe most interesting sights and places I can visit while on this vacation.
+		1) As a first time visitor, I am either planning or am on my vacation in Nice, France and I want to visit a website that informs me about the most interesting sights and places I can visit while on this vacation.

 			-	Upon opening this website, the user is presented with a stunning banner image of the Bay of Angels.
         	-	Within the navigation menu on desktop, the user can clearly discern three "must-see" places, and is led to them via this menu.
         	-	Upon opening this website on mobile, although the navigation menu is hidden by the "burger” icon, the user can still clearly see the most interesting places to visit, since the 3 carousels are directly beneath the main banner image.
 A tag-line for each place is followed by a link that allows the user to discover more about their choice of destination.
 (It is precisely for this reason that the Call-to-Action is positioned beneath the carousels on smaller devices.)

-    	2) I want to have my interest piqued while I view the website, and thus choose to make a booking for a tour.
+    	2) I want to have my interest aroused while I view the website, and thus choose to make a booking for a tour.
-        	-	The user's interest is piqued, but not overwhelmed.
-This is achieved tin different ways, depending on the screen size the user uses:
+        	-	The user's interest is aroused, but not overwhelmed.
+This is achieved in different ways, depending on the screen size the user uses.
-            -	On larger devices, the “Read More” link expands to reveal more information;
+            -	On larger devices, the “Read More” link expands to reveal more information.
             -   On smaller, mobile devices, titled buttons act as accordions to reveal more information.

-    	3) As a first time visitor to the website and perhaps to the geographical area covered in the site, and being on vacation, I do not want to feel pressured to buy.
+    	3) As a first time visitor to the website and perhaps to the geographical area covered in the site, and being on vacation, I do not want to feel pressured into buying.
 However a little special offer may help me choose this company rather than another.
         	-	Since the first time visitor is most likely to be accessing the site on a smaller device, the visitor has access first and foremost to the destinations.
 From each destination page, should the user choose, they can make a booking.
         	-	The Call-to-Action on smaller devices is situated beneath the carousels precisely to hint, rather than lead.
 There IS the possibility of a little offer, should the user choose to accept it.
 The Call-to-Action is also repeated, but this time more prominently, on the page where the offer applies.
 It is not a repetitive pop up screaming from each page, but rather, a simple reminder.
+            -   Equally, it is for this reason that the booking page is not featured in the top level navigation links.

     	4) I want to be able to navigate through the website easily, and be prompted where necessary to either contact the site creators (and service vendor) or make a booking easily if I choose to.
-        	-	From experience with people of an elder generation, the carousel beneath the banner image is very important for ease of navigation.
-The developer has had feedback from numerous people of an elder generation that they still are not used to navigating through the burger icon.
+        	-	From experience with people of an older generation, the carousel beneath the banner image is very important for ease of navigation.
+The developer has had feedback from numerous people of that generation that they still are not used to navigating through the burger icon.
 The carousels also allow for growth within the business - as new tours are developed and marketed, each carousel can be replaced with what is currently the biggest seller, or most appealing tour.
-Accordingly, this allows for the navigation menu (whether as an icon, or as a text menu) to grow, into possible subsections or destinations (for example, half day tours, full day tours, private tours, shore excursions for cruise ship passengers…)
+Accordingly, this allows for the navigation menu (whether as an icon, or as a text menu) to grow into possible subsections or destinations (for example, half day tours, full day tours, private tours, shore excursions for cruise ship passengers…)
         	-	The current offer Call-to-Action on the home page allows the customer to note the offer code and both find out more and make a booking from the same place.
         	-	From each tour page, should the user wish, the possibility to either contact the site creator or make a booking is clearly presented with bold blue buttons.
         	-	Similarly, the footer section of each page is interactive: